 Lastly add in your savory/salty snacks and stir through until well combined.

-With an ice cream scooper, place a scoop of cookie dough onto the tray and continue until the tray is complete, ensuring to leave 1/2 inch between cookies.
+With an ice cream scooper, place a scoop of cookie dough onto a tray, repeat with the remaining cookie dough, ensuring to leave 1 inch between cookies.

 Cover and refrigerate for an hour.

-Preheat the oven to 200°C/400F, when the temperature has been reached, place the chilled cookies straight into the oven and bake for approximately 10 minutes or until the edges are browning.
+Preheat the oven to 200°C/400F, place the chilled cookies straight into the oven and bake for approximately 10 minutes or until the edges are browning.

 Snack and share when cold.